Is John Still Alive Today? – John 21:22 Examined

 Bruce R. McConkie

 “John was translated.
 He has been made ‘as flaming fire and a ministering angel,’ and ‘he shall minister for those who shall be heirs of salvation who dwell on the earth.’
 To him the Lord said: ‘Thou shalt tarry until I come in my glory, and shalt prophesy before nations, kindreds, tongues and people.’
 (D. & C. 7:1-5.)
-Except for his work among the lost tribes of Israel, the ‘nations, and tongues, and kings’ to whom he has and shall prophesy have not yet been made known (Doctrinal New Testament Commentary, Vol.3, p.508).”
+Except for his work among the lost tribes of Israel, the ‘nations, and tongues, and kings’ to whom he has and shall prophesy have not yet been made known.”

 As strange as it might sound, the belief that John never died has been floating around the pews since the founding of Christianity.
 John tells us that Jesus’s conversation with Peter sparked rumors and debates among the believers.